What is AccessP2P?

 Where can I learn more about AccessP2P?

-If you can’t find answers to your questions via this FAQ or elsewhere on this website, feel free to contact Ange.
+If you can’t find answers to your questions via this FAQ or elsewhere on this website, feel free to contact us

-While we don't currently have plans to issue a certificate, I don't see why this couldn't be something driven by the desire and initiatives of the student cohort.
+While we don't currently have plans to issue a certificate, this doesn’t mean it couldn't be something driven by the desire and initiatives of the student cohort.
 That being said, it's important to recognize that we aren't an accredited institution.
 And a certificate won't recognize some of the other value-add of the program: a mentor network and a group of supportive peers.